lijiansong/Libs-Manager-Engine/engine/README.md

 ### Features
 - Generating code automatically.
 So it can spare the trouble of learning new programing language and coding the app oneself;
 - Cross-platorm.
 Since the description file is light-weighted, the code generator can perform normally on mutiple platforms;
 - Automatical lib-packageing.
 Taking full advantage of the libs to develop various applications, the code generator should have the function of packaging the libiaries automatically.
-For example,
+For example, we have class A and class B, both of them have many member functions, the code generator can *combine(package)* these functions together to get a new class for different development purposes so that developers can call these functions more easily.